 Here is a guide to leaking us information, with options for covering your tracks if you are worried about being identified.
 None of the methods listed here are failsafe but some offer a level of protection.

 It might seem old-fashioned, but posting documents is the safest way to get information to us anonymously.
 Don’t write your name or any return address on the envelope, and ideally don’t post the documents from your home, workplace or anywhere near those locations.
 Please note: this address is for post only - not for personal callers.
-We do not have the staff for personal, walk-in appointments.

 Our postal address is:

 The Bureau of Investigative Journalism

 PO Box 76421

 To reach a specific reporter or editor, include that person’s name.